nattog/passthrough/README.md

 ## contributing

-wishing to add a new feature or make some changes? github pull requests are welcome.
+wishing to contribute a new feature or change? github pull requests are welcome.